-The main thing to realize is that we always have a choice.
-To be angry or not to be angry, to be at peace or not to be at peace.
+The main thing to realize, and remember, is that we always have a choice.
+To be angry or not to be angry -- or to look at it from the other perspective -- to be at peace or not be at peace.
 That is truly the question.

 We Are Not a Victim of Our Emotions & Reactions

-Life becomes so much more simple when we realize that we are not a victim of our emotions and our reactions.
+Life becomes so much simpler when we realize that we are not a victim of our emotions and our reactions.
 While we may get "carried away" by them occasionally, once we "catch on" we can change the direction in which we are headed.

 We are not helpless victims.
 We are powerful beings who can take charge of our lives by paying attention to our thoughts, our words, our actions.
 Whatever reality we want to create in our lives, we must think it, say it, and then take the appropriate action to make it come true.

 Just as we've been brainwashed into negative thought patterns, we need to brain-wash ourselves and do a good housecleaning, and plant the seeds of the reality we want.
-When we plant those seeds (positive thoughts), we help them grow by repeating them often, both silently and out loud.
+When we plant those seeds (positive thoughts), we help them grow by affirming them often, both silently and out loud, and even by writing them down repeatedly, or turning them into a little song.
 The more we change our thinking, the more the consequence of our thinking (our words and our actions) change.